Hanging Star DIY | Farmhouse Style Stars

 Wasn’t that an easy project??
 You could whip up a sky full of farmhouse-style hanging stars for your home in just an afternoon!

 Can’t you see them hanging on a front porch all at different heights?
 Or maybe several near the door your guests come into?
+Or hang several on a front side wall creating a star wall hanging!

 My DIY farmhouse-style hanging stars are hanging from long pieces of jute cut in varying lengths.
 Aren’t they adorable?